 Almost all patients considered for dialysis have already failed to respond to medical management, and the only other alternative is euthanasia.
 In some cases, particularly cats with chronic kidney disease, kidney transplantation may be available, and would usually be preferred over dialysis.
 Kidney transplantation is not suitable for cats that are severely sick, and sometimes dialysis may be necessary for a few weeks to allow time to arrange a kidney transplant.
 If kidney obstruction (typically from kidney stones or scarring after kidney stones) is the cause of the acute kidney failure, sometimes dialysis can be avoided by placing a tube directly into the kidney to drain the urine.

-If your pet has kidney failure, and you are interested in pursing hemodialysis, you can make an appointment with a member of the Nephrology team by calling the AMC appointment desk (212) 838-7053.
-Our email address is firstname.lastname@example.org and our phone number is (212) 329-8618.
+If your pet has kidney failure, and you are interested in pursing hemodialysis, you can make an appointment with a member of our Internal Medicine team by calling the AMC appointment desk (212) 838-7053.

 You can also have your veterinarian call a member of the team to discuss your pet’s case at (212) 838-8100 or (212) 329-8618.

 If your pet needs emergency dialysis after hours, bring him/her directly to the AMC for evaluation as our emergency department is open 24 hours a day.
-If emergency dialysis is indicated based on the emergency doctor’s evaluation, a member of the dialysis team will be contacted.
+If emergency dialysis is indicated based on the emergency doctor’s evaluation, a member of the Internal Medicine team will be contacted.